 Download and install the app

 Google Android.
-On your Android device, go to Google Play to download and install the Microsoft Authenticator app.
+On your Android device, go to Google Play to download and install the Authenticator app.

 Apple iOS.
-On your Apple iOS device, go to the App Store to download and install the Microsoft Authenticator app.
+On your Apple iOS device, go to the App Store to download and install the Authenticator app.

 Set up security info to use text messaging (SMS).
 Enter your mobile device number and get a text a code you'll use for two-step verification or password reset.